James-HoneyBadger/HB_Adventure_Games/docs/developer-guides/ENHANCED_FEATURES_GUIDE.md

 **Ready to enhance?** Start with the example adventure, then create your own enhanced content!

-**Remember:** All original Eamon features still work perfectly.
+**Remember:** All standard adventure features still work perfectly.
 Enhanced features are completely optional!